lakalia/dataviz-project/README.md

 I then began translating that visualization in React and D3:
 [![translating and refining that visualization in React and D3](GapminderPopulationGrowth_React_D3.png)](https://vizhub.com/lakalia/d073269f3dae47359a3f9c57a5458c00)
-I will use the techniques from [Datavis 2020](https://www.youtube.com/watch?v=AmOz08_Fh8Q&list=PL9yYRbwpkykuK6LSMLH3bAaPpXaDUXcLV&index=29) to:
+I used the techniques from [Datavis 2020](https://www.youtube.com/watch?v=AmOz08_Fh8Q&list=PL9yYRbwpkykuK6LSMLH3bAaPpXaDUXcLV&index=29) to:
-* brush in the world regions in the background
+* link the world regions in the background
 * add a slider to animate population growth over time against income per capita
-* and add a drop-down to change the attribute used to populate the y axis
+* and to add drop-downs to change the attributes used to populate the x and y axes

 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * Is there a correlation between Population, Life Expectancy or Fertility and a nation's Income per capita?
+ * Is there a correlation between Population, Life Expectancy, Fertility and a nation's Income per capita over time?
  * Does the world region of a country have any impact on those relationships?
 How much/what kind?
- * Are there any interesting correlations within the world regions?
+ * Are there any interesting correlations within or between the world regions?

 ## Sketches